justincasher/justincasher.github.io/articles/Categorical-Coproducts.md

 $$ \DeclareMathOperator{\colim}{colim} \DeclareMathOperator{\Hom}{Hom} \DeclareMathOperator{\Id}{Id} \DeclareMathOperator{\Ob}{Ob} $$
 <br>

 **Abstract.** &nbsp; We define products and coproducts for arbitrary categories, then use them to define K-theory.
-In particular, we discuss how the integers can be naturally constructed using K-theory.
+In particular, we discuss how the integers can be naturally constructed using K-theory, and mention the Serre-Swan Theorem.

 ## Table of Contents
 1. [Limits and Colimits](#1-limits-and-colimits)